-Why Conferences Begin with a Plenary Session
+Why Conferences Begin with an Opening General Session

 Many large corporate meetings and conferences kick off the start of the event program with what is a called an opening session.
 Opening sessions, also known as plenary sessions or opening general sessions, are most frequently associated with larger conferences, congresses, or conventions, but can be utilized for smaller corporate events as well.
 Opening sessions are always scheduled for a set period of time at the start of the program usually running between one and two hours.
 Though not all programs begin with an opening session, the presentations that are scheduled during a general open session can offer event organizers and hosts a unique opportunity to address their attendees.